Maia-Everett/lintian.eu/_posts/2024-10-06-warcraft-retrospective-38.md

 They came from... behind!

+[^transport]: An orc transport ship that was conveniently placed near two human battleships.
+Somehow.

+[^gates]: I think it's five.
+I've lost count.

+[^spirit_walker]: Spirit walkers are a new tauren support unit added in the expansion.

 [^orgrimmar]: Orgrim too.
 To Thrall, he was a mentor, and he named his capital city, Orgrimmar, in Doomhammer's honor.
 To the people of the Alliance, he was a ruthless conqueror who nearly brought the whole continent to its knees.

 [^bother]: [Or will they?](https://warcraft.wiki.gg/wiki/Tiragarde_Keep) Dun dun duuun!